nop0x07bc/bapl-class-language/report/README.md

 #### More on functions
 Functions are just syntactic sugar wrapped around lambda closures, variables and arrays.
-With the introduction of arrays we actually have a mechanism of referensing objects "outside" of the closure.
+With the introduction of arrays we actually have a mechanism of referencing objects "outside" of the closure.
 Most importantly we can refer to the closure itself by writing it into an array.

 Let me provide an example to illustrate this.
 Consider the following program